 Lupin Pharma Canada Ltd. (the "Company") was incorporated June 18, 2009.
-The Company is domiciled in Canada and the head office and registered address is 6733 Mississauga Road Suite 601, Mississauga, Ontario.
-As at March 31, 2021, the Company is a 100% subsidiary of Lupin Atlantis Holdings S.A. (the "Parent"), which is a 100% subsidiary of Lupin Limited (the "Ultimate Parent").
+The Company is domiciled in Canada and the head office and registered address is 6733 Mississauga Road, Suite 601, Mississauga, Ontario.
+The Company is a 100% subsidiary of Lupin Atlantis Holdings S.A. (the "Parent"), which is a 100% subsidiary of Lupin Limited (the "Ultimate Parent").
 Its core business is to sell and distribute pharmaceutical products, to provide marketing services and to register and/or license dossiers/products/brands in Canada.